tposney/midi-qol/README.md

   * removeCondition=expression, if present and evaluates to true the effect is removed after the rest of the processing.
   Saving Throw: the entire active effect will be removed when the saving throw is made (or the effect duration expires)
   * rollType=check/save/skill (default save), roll an ability check, save or skill.
-  * saveAbility=dex/con/etc prc/perception etc The actor's ability/skill to use for rolling the saving throw
+  * saveAbility=dex/con/etc prc/perception etc. The actor's ability/skill to use for rolling the saving throw
   * saveDC=number
   * added saveDamage=halfdamage/nodamage/fulldamage - default nodamage
   * added saveRemove=true/false - remove effect on save - default true.